 You reveal their hunger for a fresh audience and delicious conversion rates on the demo call.
 It seems you are here to provide, but too many “hows” are running through your head:

 So how?
-The answer on how to start a programmatic agency and keep it afloat is below.
+The answer on how to start a programmatic advertising agency and keep it afloat is below.

 Intro to a Programmatic Agency Business Model